-EM Client has just the right level of cusomizability without going overboard.
+EM Client has just the right level of customizability without going overboard.
 You can customize the top menu, how your email message header pane looks, and the arrangement of the panes.

-So, after many months of using EM Client, I can now fully recommend it!
+So, after many months of using eM Client, I can now fully recommend it!
 It’s fast, has just the right number of features, and hasn’t let me down.
 I use it on Windows, but it’s also available for Mac.
 Get it here:

 EM Client Pros

 - Emailing is fast and reliable – it “just works”.